Commands and Script tasks

 Commands

-tasks — best suited for more complex and longer scripts, typically integrated into kestra as namespace files.
+tasks — best suited for more complex and longer scripts, typically integrated into Kestra as namespace files.

 The following table gives an overview of all script tasks and their configuration.